Name Bass Club

 Section 1: The Constitution may be amended at any regular meeting after being approved by the advisory board.
 Amendments can be approved by 2/3 vote of the members voting.
 At the last meeting of each year the two-thirds will be reduced to a simple majority.

-Section 2: Voting will be by secret ballot.
+Section 2: Voting will be by show of hands.